codelibs/fess-docs/en/13.6/admin/dataconfig-guide.rst

     directories=/home/taro/csv
     fileEncoding=Shift_JIS

 The value of parameters is key/value format.
-The description is below.
+For the description, see below.

 .. tabularcolumns:: |p{4cm}|p{8cm}|
 .. list-table::